NACHIKETA (DEEPAK SHARMA), INDIA

 VERA BETTIOL, ITALY

 Vera began practicing yoga while living in San Diego, California in 2010.
 It was love at first sight, and after her first yoga class she never looked back.
 As soon as she entered the yoga room, she knew she was home, the home of her heart.
 Since then, she had taken various trainings and workshops around the world.
 Nowadays, Vera is a 500-hours certified yoga teacher.
-She did her first 200-hour training with CorePower Yoga and then completed her 300-hour training at Sampoorna Yoga.
+She did her first 200-hour training with CorePower Yoga and then completed her 300-hour yoga teacher training at Sampoorna – Yoga Teacher Training School in India.
 She is also a certified aerial yoga and yin yoga teacher.
 She mostly practice and teaches vinyasa, yin and aerial yoga.

 Vera encourages her students to build greater self-awareness and peace through their yoga practice, empowering them to release, to let go and to discover themselves, in a safe comfortable ambiance.
 She strives to inspire her students to foster an interest in slowing down, paying attention to the subtle things, and remembering their innate ability to heal themselves.
 She places emphasis in breathing, safety, postural alignment while practicing in a loving-playful atmosphere.
 Vera believes that through yoga we can create the change we need and bring peace and joy to ourselves and others.
 She feels blessed and grateful to be able to share her love for Yoga with others.